felixgasiaux/Level2_LYRC_Robot_2019/README.md

 The code used in the 2019 [Makerfair](https://luxembourg.makerfaire.com) competitionfrom the team Code Club/Level2

 The actual Hardware:
--Makeblock Ultimate 2.0
+* Makeblock Ultimate 2.0
--PN 532 (V1 other versions should work fine to but the pinout might be different)
+* PN 532 (V1 other versions should work fine to but the pinout might be different)

 ## Software